 ABOUT MY PAINTING

-I hate trying to talk about my painting.
-Some of us struggle with this, others don’t.
+I generally find it difficult to talk about my painting because the visual is very much in the eye of the beholder.
+Some of us struggle with these explanations and descriptions, others don’t.
 Maybe it depends what kind of art painting do?
 What kind of person you are.
 What kind of background training or indoctrination you’ve had.
 Maybe it depends whether it’s for self marketing purposes or not?
 I don’t know, but there are many preconceptions to encounter, many interpretations, as many responses as there are reasons why people buy art.
 The art world is a minefield which you enter at your peril.
 But of course, if you’re an artist you have little choice in this, and an artist character in my novel ‘On Turtle Beach’ expresses some common conflicts.
+And yet, it is a wonderful pursuit!

-That’s why, when embarking on my art direction about 16 years ago, rather than fine art, I chose to concentrate on illustration (and yes, the differences are open to a huge amount of interpretation and argument).
-But basically being paid to illustrate something to meet a brief, and in my case it was nature, plants, animals.
-Inevitably though, there are few boundaries with creative pursuits, so artist/illustrator I became, expanding my styles from detailed botanical, through to more interpretive work, both watercolour on paper and acrylic on canvas.
+Due to some of these conflicts however, when embarking on my art direction about 16 years ago, rather than fine art, I chose to concentrate on illustration (and yes, the differences are open to a huge amount of interpretation and argument).
+But basically it meant being paid to illustrate something to meet a brief, and in my case it was nature, plants and animals.
+So artist/illustrator I became, expanding my styles from detailed botanical, through to more interpretive and textural work, both watercolour on paper and acrylic on canvas.
+Today, I do flower painting, natural history, generic landscape and some still life, all driven by a search for that nebulous quality known as beauty.

-Many examples of my work can be seen at www.lynnehenderson.co.uk
+Many examples of my work can be seen at my artist’s website www.lynnehenderson.co.uk

 The vision I have of the final piece is for it to glow with luscious tapestry-like colours and vibrant green leaves, with a richly dense setting.